Cornelii/TIL/HTML,CSS,bootstrap,etc/HTML.md

 #### After flex
 When flex is applied, the tags's display become inline!

-## II.
+## Iv.
 Hyperlink within a document.
 make a tag with id!
 And, another a tag with href of #the_id.

 ```html